The belief in spirits ranges from ancestors, guides, and saints to evil entities. Here’s a list of common questions and answers about this subject.

 When you submit to a Medium or Channel, you are opening your subconscious mind.
-Many use hypnosis techniques to gain control of their clients.
+Many use self hypnosis and group hypnosis techniques to gain control of their clients.
 In a state of hypnosis, people are vulnerable to suggestion.
 So, we do not recommend the use of mediums and channels.
 It can cause more problems and roadblocks to your spiritual development.
 It’s a strategy to separate you from your hard-earned cash.

 Can I find my Spirit Guides with Wicca or Witchcraft?

 Rituals are another way to contact these spiritual entities.
 You’ll find the same rituals in witchcraft and Shamanic practice.
 The most effective rituals are those you infuse with personal meaning.
 It’s a matter of building on the historical legacy.
 It pays to research the symbolism behind the ritual so you understand what you are doing.

 Western religions still persecute those who practice any other path.
 Persecution is an admission that other paths offer something of substance.
 The practice of what we know as Witchcraft pre-date Western organized religion.
 They are the legacy of the earliest cultures of man and so offer many things that religious doctrine does not.
 For instance, our modern medicines come from the research done by indigenous people.
 Their work with medicinal plants forged the way for all pharmaceuticals.